 - You can offer to only exchange handmade items, but if you’re like me or my husband, this has got to be the most stressful thing.
 Except this year, I finally learned how to make some of my own products which would make really nice gifts!

-- Refusing stuff is optimal, but if you’re unable to make this work, try to set up a gift list for you or your children of your favorite eco store.
+- If you’re unable to refuse gifts for whatever reason, try to set up a gift list for you or your children of your favorite eco store.
 If your store doesn’t offer this service online, make your own gift list here.

 If your loved ones know you well and understand the reasons why you don’t want more stuff and especially no stuff that destroys our environment, they will respect you.
 It may take a few years, but eventually, they will.
 I’m speaking from experience. 🙂